You are here

 - Developing employee relations processes that support and work toward enhancing Inuit representation in the government.

-- Providing timely and accurate job evaluation services to support recruitment for all government departments, agencies and corporations.
+- Providing timely and accurate job evaluation services to support recruitment for all government departments, and public bodies.